The Microbiome Time Line

 Being a baby is a very important job, contrary to what any adult may tell you.
 When you are an infant, and even before you leave the womb, you are growing one of the most critical pieces of a healthy body that has one chance to be created correctly.
 It is your microbiome.
 It's a beautiful, amazingly powerful and actually easy thing to create naturally.

-Think of it like the Amazon rainforest.
-The microbiome is a mini ecosystem in our bodies with many different species living there.
+Think of the microbiome like the Amazon rainforest.
+It is like a mini ecosystem in our bodies with many different species living there.
 Little by little, these species in our gut, like the animal and plant life of the Amazon, are dying due to lifestyle choices- eating the wrong foods, over use of antibiotics, sanitation practices and even birthing and breast feeding choices.

 "When something goes wrong with the immune system, the result is disease, which can show up in any tissues at any age."
 70% of the immune system lives in the gut microbiome which means that we have a good change of lowering the risk or healing disease through fixing the gut.